-The relations between the European Parliament and the parliaments of the republics of the South Caucasus - Armenia, Azerbaijan and Georgia - are conducted within the framework of the Delegation to the EU-Armenia and EU-Azerbaijan Parliamentary Cooperation Committees (PCCs) and to the EU-Georgia Parliamentary Association Committee (PAC).
-The PCCs are provided for in the Partnership and Cooperation Agreements (PCAs).
-These Agreements were signed on 22 April 1996 in Luxembourg and entered into force on 1 July 1999.
+Relations between the European Parliament and the parliaments of the countries of the South Caucasus - Armenia, Azerbaijan and Georgia - are conducted within the framework of the Delegation to the EU-Armenia and EU-Azerbaijan Parliamentary Cooperation Committees (PCCs) and to the EU-Georgia Parliamentary Association Committee (PAC).
+The PCCs are provided for in the Partnership and Cooperation Agreements (PCAs) with Armenia and Azerbaijan, which both entered into force on 1 July 1999.
 These joint parliamentary bodies monitor all aspects of the PCAs, and thus provide a forum for parliamentary scrutiny relating to EU-Azerbaijan and EU-Armenia relations respectively.